 I write mainly for national and international magazines and newspapers, both print and online.
-My work appears in such publications as Travel and Leisure, Robb Report, Business Jet Traveler (where I also have a new museum openings column) American Way, Hemispheres, The Wall Street Journal, The Globe & Mail, and many others. (see full bio here).
+My work also appears in such publications as Travel and Leisure, Robb Report, American Way, Hemispheres, The Wall Street Journal, The Globe & Mail, and many others. (see full bio here).
 I am a published novelist and my stories appear in Traveler’s Tales, A Wild Adventure Anthology, National Geographic’s Spiritual Journey, Chance Encounters, and GoNomad’s London Essays.
-I have won 68 major writing awards for my essays including the coveted Lowell Thomas SATW (Society of American Travel Writers) Gold Award and three Folio Eddie and Ozzie Awards (the largest awards competition in magazine publishing).
+I have won 78 major writing awards for my essays including the coveted Lowell Thomas SATW (Society of American Travel Writers) Gold Award and three Folio Eddie and Ozzie Awards (the largest awards competition in magazine publishing).

 — Margie Goldsmith